pudly/schmopera-hugo/content/articles/talking-with-conductors-francesco-lanzillotta.md

 ## Do you have any "bucket list" operas that you'd love to conduct?
 Why?

-I have a dream: I would like to conduct _Mass_ by Bernstein, because it is a courageous score full of incredible ideas, amazing music, and it is the most authentic representation of crossover music.
+I have a dream: I would like to conduct Bernstein's _Mass_, because it is a courageous score full of incredible ideas, amazing music, and it is the most authentic representation of crossover music.